-Q; WHAT IS THE APPLICATIONS PROCESS FOR STAYING ON FOR ANOTHER SEMESTER AT UCT?
+2: WHAT IS THE APPLICATIONS PROCESS FOR STAYING ON FOR ANOTHER SEMESTER AT UCT?

-- Prior to your arrival you can indicate on your application form that you are interested in staying for two semesters but you will still need to contact the relevant administrator at the end of your first semester to confirm your stay for another semester. - Students who decide during the course of the semester that they would like to stay on should inform their home school and seek permission. - Please approach the IAPO office and speak to the Semester Study Abroad Administrator who deals with your home school. - You will need to complete another UCT form 6 application form and an internal course request form which you take to the Head of Department in order to pre -approve your courses. - After obtaining signatures please return both forms to the Study Abroad administrators. - You need not attend the second orientation but you do need to pre-register and register again. - This means showing proof of a valid (extended) study permit, a valid medical insurance and proof of payment unless UCT has an agreement with your home school.
+- Prior to your arrival you can indicate on your application form that you are interested in staying for two semesters but you will still need to contact the relevant administrator before the end of your first semester to confirm your stay for another semester.
+Remember to do this as early as possible, at least 90 days before the expiry date of your study visa, if you need to renew your study visa. - Students who decide during the course of the semester that they would like to stay on should inform their home school and seek permission first. - Please approach the IAPO office and speak to the Semester Study Abroad Officer who deals with your home school before the end of the semester, at least 3 months before your study visa/permit will expire. - You will need to apply to obtain an extension on your study visa/ permit. - You will only need to complete a brief UCT Form (an internal course request form) which you take to the respective Heads of Department in order to pre -approve your courses. - After obtaining signatures please return the form to the Study Abroad Officers. - You need not attend the second orientation but you do need to pre-register and register in the relevant faculty on the scheduled registration date.
+This means showing proof of a valid (extended) study visa, valid medical insurance cover for the next semester and proof of payment (unless UCT has an agreement with your home school).
+This is needed for pre-registration and registration at the relevant SSA Faculty.